-Some people ask whether it hurts and I reply with “It’s not that type of laser.
+Some people ask whether it hurts and I reply with “No, it’s not that type.
 It doesn’t slice and dice!”

 If you’d like to learn more about laser, here’s an excerpt from Acupuncture Today regarding the history of laser treatment: